edwinb24/Gravity-Squirrel-Lua-/README.md

-# Gravity-Squirrel-Lua-
+﻿# Gravity-Squirrel-Lua-
-Single level mobile game designed in Lua utilizing OOP &amp; Corona SDK
+Notes:
+All the levels are simple copies of the 1st one, they need to be modify with moving the objects to different positions to create different layouts between levels.
+The game is able to save the amount of progress the player have made and the settings for the music.
+Design of the squirrel and the three was a contribution from my friend Kahou Mikae (for more of her work: www.facebook.com/kaho.mukae).

 Tools: Corona SDK, Lua, Firefox, Windows 7

-•	Allow player to save menu preferences and game progress to the internal memory of the device
+Technical:
 • Designed to work on mobile devices with different screen sizes
 • Utilize Corona Physics and Collision Detectors, and touch events